 For extra credit towards your research project you can take advantage of the services offered by the UF Writing Studio: https://writing.ufl.edu/writing-studio/.
-Details will be provided
+Details will be provided.

-V. Discussion Sessions: You are required to attend and participate in the discussion section for which you registered.
+Discussion Sessions: You are required to attend and participate in the discussion section for which you registered.
 You will have points deducted if: (1) you don't come to class (zero points), (2) you arrive more than 10 minutes late, or (3) you do not actively participate in discussion activities.
 Your attendance, participation, and preparedness will be used for grading in the following manner.
 Enhances SLOs 1,2,4

 - i.
+Attendance (1pt per meeting): Attendance to discussions is mandatory - ii.
 Discussion participation (1pts each week): You will receive a point for participating in the weekly discussion activities each week.
-You may receive partial credit if you show up late or do not talk during discussion. - ii.
-Readings and discussion board posts (2pt each): You will have assigned readings or videos (1-2 per week).
-For each reading/video you will answer a pre-assigned question on the associated Canvas Discussion Board.
-You should answer the question thoroughly using a minimum of 5 sentences.
-You must also respond to another student's answer for each of the articles to receive full credit for this exercise. - Discussion posts and replies are due before Tuesdays 9am - i.
-Anthropology Methods Assignments (5pts each x 4): These assignments provide fundamental anthropology methodologies.
+You may receive partial credit if you show up late or do not talk during discussion. - iii.
+Readings and Video Assignments (3pt each): You will have assigned readings or videos (1-2 per week).
+For each reading/video you will answer a pre-assigned question and come prepared to contribute to discussions.
+Assignments may vary week to week, Tas will provide further details. - iv.
+Anthropology Methods Assignments (5pts each): These assignments provide fundamental anthropology methodologies.
 These exercises are fun and engaging to relate to the course topics.
+Some may be worked on during lecture or discussion.

-VI.
 Bonus opportunities: